mattjaybe/SillyTavern-Larson/README.md

 - 💡 **Combination Tip**: Try pairing **Cylon** for Thinking with **Gradient** for Generating
 - 🎨 **Theme Tip**: Use the Randomize button in the theme editor for inspiration
 - 📱 **Mobile Tip**: Tap the bar itself to quickly access settings
-- ⚡ **Performance Tip**: Use Compact height for minimal visual footprint
 - 🖼️ **UI Tip**: Enable "Hide When Idle" for a cleaner interface when not chatting

 ---